leoguti/trufi-core/example/README.md

 * If you use MapTiler Cloud as your tiles endpoint you can pass in your [MapTiler key](https://cloud.maptiler.com/account/keys) via the `trufiCfg.map.mapTilerKey` setting.

 * For Android: [Create a key store](https://flutter.dev/docs/deployment/android#signing-the-app) or use an existing key, fill the `android/key.properties` with path and password.

+This Branch was create to Abidjan project

+There was some issues with packages.
+I downgrade the flutter instalation running this command in console :

+'flutter version 1.17.4'